anshmittal2004/Resume-Screening-System-Project/README.md

 A user-friendly form for uploading resumes.

-Result Page
+## Result Page
 Displays match score, matched keywords, and extracted skills.

-File Structure
+## File Structure
 app.py: Main application logic. templates/index.html: HTML template for the web interface. static/style.css: Custom CSS for styling the interface.

-Customization
+## Customization
 Modify the KEYWORDS array in app.py to update the list of desired skills/keywords.
 Customize the HTML and CSS in templates/index.html and static/style.css to change the interface.

-Future Enhancements
+## Future Enhancements
-Add support for other resume formats (e.g., DOCX).
+1.Add support for other resume formats (e.g., DOCX).
-Implement user authentication for saving and viewing results.
+2.Implement user authentication for saving and viewing results.
-Enhance the scoring algorithm for better accuracy.
+3.Enhance the scoring algorithm for better accuracy.
-Add a database to store resumes and results for future reference.
+4.Add a database to store resumes and results for future reference.